-Although we were disappointed not to have our in-person Heart Mountain Pilgrimage this year, we were excited to collaborate with Japanese American Memorial Pilgrimages and several other organizations to present the nine-week summer series of events Tadaima!
+Although we were disappointed not to have our in-person Heart Mountain Pilgrimage in 2020, we were excited to collaborate with Japanese American Memorial Pilgrimages and several other organizations to present the nine-week 2020 summer series of events Tadaima!
 A Community Virtual Pilgrimage!
 (June 13 – August 16, 2020)

 Why a virtual pilgrimage?